eru011/mxen/README.md

-# Xen Music Backend
+# Music Application Backend

-A FastAPI backend for the Xen Music streaming application.
+A FastAPI backend for the Mx music streaming application.

+- Experimental
+- Using streamlit
+-

 ## Setup